Princeton vs Atlantic City Water Quality

 Is Atlantic City water safe to drink?

 Atlantic City water meets EPA safety standards.
-However, PFAS levels of 20.05 ppt exceed the 2024 EPA health advisory of 4 ppt.
+However, PFOA at 4.5 ppt exceeds the EPA limit of 4 ppt each.
 A certified filter is recommended.